TIY-Austin-Front-End-Engineering/Curriculum/DAY09.md

 	* The most surprising thing about the experience so far
 	* Why you love JavaScript
 	* Why you hate JavaScript
+	* Explain a JavaScript concept that you understand really well in your own words.
 * Read about interacting with the DOM